ShumailaAhmed/AI-Workshop/README.md

 ### Core concepts
 1. Forward pass
-2. Activation function
+2. Activation function (in our case Sigmoid)
-3. Error calculation
+3. Error calculation (in our case Cross entropy loss)
 4. Backpropagation
-5. Optimization
+5. Optimization (in our case Stochastic)

 ### Architecture of a neural network
 1. Input layer